-If you’re hungry all the time, your body is probably having a tough time managing insulin levels.
-When insulin levels are running wild in your body, you can bet that other hormones, like cortisol and adrenaline are also going a little batty.
+When insulin starts working overtime, you can bet that other hormones, like cortisol and adrenaline are also going a little batty.
 The combined effects of misguided hormones don't just result in weight gain, but also conditions like chronic inflammation and diabetes.

 The bottom line: if you're hungry more often than normal, something needs to be done about it.
 Fortunately, it's a relatively easy fix.
 Here are a few quick tips that will hopefully have you feeling energized without the distraction of unwanted hunger pangs.